The Library at Mississippi State University featured Hannah’s work during National Poetry Month as part of their Bully’s Bards exhibit in 2021.

 The Willson Center at the University of Georgia awarded Hannah with a Shelter Project Micro-Fellowship in 2020.

 Editorial Intern at Sundress Publications Ada Wofford interviewed Hannah about [re]construction of the necromancer.
-They chat about white spaces in poetry, forgetting, and cannibalism.
+They chat about blank space in poetry, forgetting, and cannibalism.

 Kyle Teller interviewed Hannah about her chapbook.
 Check out their conversation for insights into witchcraft, fairy tales, transformations, and mothers.